 - In a jar with a lid, shake together heavy whipping cream and cornstarch to make a slurry.⅓ cup heavy whipping cream, 2 tablespoons cornstarch

-- Pour the slurry into the slow cooker, stir gently, and cook for another 30 minutes on low until the gravy thickens.
+- Pour the slurry into the slow cooker and stir gently.
+Cover and cook for 20 to 30 minutes on low, until the gravy thickens.

 Serve